-The Ultra Tonic™ Pickup consists of three components:
+The Ultra Tonic™ Pickup consists of four components:

-Together, this set of four discs picks up the desired string response with great string-to-string balance and a very natural sound.
+This sensor picks up the desired string response with great string-to-string balance and a very natural sound.
 The soft attack and lack of quack are noteworthy.
 However, it also picks up a fair bit of the undesirable top plate resonances which, if used just by itself, would result in low end muddiness and too much feedback susceptibility (boom).
-Remember, it is the main resonances that are going to start feeding back first—the two strongest ones are typically the low G# and then the F above on the D string.
+Remember, it is the main chamber and top plate resonances that are going to start feeding back first—the two strongest ones are typically the low G# and then the F above on the D string.

-#2 – A single 20mm piezo disc that is glued to the far bass corner of the bridge plate.
+#2 – Feedback suppression sensor: a single 21mm piezo sensor that is glued to the far bass corner of the bridge plate.
 Its exact location is not critical.
-This disc is out of phase with the others because it has opposite polarity.
-It picks up lots of the undesirable top plate resonances, and far less of the desirable string response.
+This disc is out of phase with the main sensor because it has opposite polarity.
+It picks up lots of the undesirable top plate resonances, but far less of the desirable string response.

 #3 – A balancing circuit board with integrated endpin jack that mounts internally to your guitar’s end block in the usual way.
 This circuit is passive.
-It contains a 12 position DIP switch that functions as a balance control.
-During a setup procedure using your ears with the guitar strung and plugged in, you select one of 12 possible switch positions, you determine how much of the feedback suppression disc gets mixed in with the main sensor.
+It contains a 12 position switch that functions as a balance control.
+During a setup procedure using your ears with the guitar strung and plugged in, you select one of 12 possible switch positions which determines how much of the feedback suppression disc gets mixed in with the main sensor.
 When you’ve got it set optimally, you’ll experience crystal clear sound with very little boom and feedback.
 The setup procedure only takes a few minutes.

 #4 – A sound-hole mounted volume control.
 It provides convenient and precise volume adjustment, with no change to tonal balance as you adjust the volume.